gi-dellav/jevdo/README.md

 # jevdo

-Jev, Do. | Connects Jev to your shell
+*Jev, Do.
+Allows Jev to operate on a bash shell using decision trees.*

-A strict-allowlist harness: `environment.toml` defines which bash commands Jev (the TypeSafe System One classifier) may select.
-Jev picks command → subcommand → flags (boolean or valued) → path slots; only exact `argv` templates from the toml may run. `read` actions run directly; `write` and `destructive` actions ask for confirmation (`y/N`, default N, non-tty declines).
+jevdo is a strict-allowlist harness. `environment.toml` defines which bash commands Jev (the TypeSafe System One classifier) may select.
+In one step, Jev picks: command → subcommand → flags (boolean or valued) → path slots; this works by navigating the decision tree as defined by the TOML file.

+- `read` actions run directly.
+- `write` and `destructive` actions ask for confirmation (`y/N`, default N; non-tty declines).
-`--dry-run` previews without executing or prompting.
+- `--dry-run` previews without executing or prompting.

 ## Setup